We have no idea how good we had it.

 Over the ensuing 16 years, the crowd may have forgotten that pain.
 Any single day where markets rally 12.5% is not what risk managers call a rational trading day.

-What has developed over the past decade and a half is simply that BTFD has worked like a charm.
+Over the past decade and a half, BTFD has simply worked like a charm.
 Perhaps, it has worked too well.
-The risk is that if and when the trend changes, some traders will be slow to adapt; investors may get discouraged when they learn that investing for the “long term” isn’t measured in months or quarters, but in decades.
+The risk is that if and when the trend changes, some traders will be slow to adapt; investors may become discouraged when they learn that investing for the “long term” is measured not in months or quarters, but in decades.

 People hated the rising stock market in the early 2010s.
 The present concern is that, thanks to the Recency Effect, they no longer hate it enough…